d-dimos/d-dimos/README.md

 🔭 I’m currently working on my diploma thesis

-🌱 I’m currently studying Generative Adversarial Networks
+🌱 I’m currently studying Generative Approaches to address Inverse Problems

 💬 Ask me about anything you think I might be able to help with